yosemitebandit/vebsite/content/notes/setbot.md

 * I found some weird inconsistencies with keras -- increasing the size of the validation set would make my model stop converging during training..which makes no sense.
 So I think there is some weird instability there -- I'll probably look to vanilla tensorflow from now on.
+Though keras was rapidly getting updates as I was using it, so it may be fine now.
 * the keras-based code is [here](https://github.com/yosemitebandit/setbot/blob/master/cnn_with_generator.py)
-* I trained on an 8 core digital ocean box (CPU only) -- though once I started using a generator to feed in the training batches, I was only using about 4GB of memory so I could've downgraded
+* I trained on an 8 core digital ocean box (CPU only, unfortunately) -- though once I started using a generator to feed in the training batches, I was only using about 4GB of memory so I could've downgraded